 The 10 Best Kids Cameras

 This wiki has been updated 39 times since it was first published in February of 2016.
 In this day and age, people often forget that photography is, actually, an art form.
 Let your children express themselves and explore the world as they never have before with one of these kids' cameras.
 Taking pictures might just become their next favorite hobby.
 We've included low-cost models, as well as some that are more than just toys, ranked by image quality, durability, and ease of use.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes